couchbase/couchbase-operator/docs/user/administrationGuide.md

-# Administration
+# Administration Guide

-## Accessing the Administration Console:
+## Accessing the Administration Console

 To access the administration console you can run the following command on any pod, for example: